korydraughn/irods_client_http_api/README.md

                 // times out, requiring another attempt at authentication.
                 "state_timeout_in_seconds": 600,

+                // The desired method with which to validate OIDC access tokens.
+                // The two methods supported are "local_validation" and
+                // "introspection".
+                //
+                // The following values are supported:
+                // - local_validation: Validate JWT access tokens according to RFC 9086.
+                // - introspection: Validate access tokens according to RFC 7662.
+                "access_token_validation_method": "local_validation",

                 // Defines relevant information related to the User Mapping plugin system.
                 // Allows for the selection and configuration of the plugin.
                 "user_mapping": {